Thursday, November 9, 2017

 1:30 p.m. - 4:30 p.m.

-This year's topic is "Insurance Innovations and Regulatory Challenges" - REGISTER NOW!
+This year's topic is "Insurance Innovations and Regulatory Challenges".

 New technologies offer the potential for huge disruptions to traditional insurance underwriting, claims, and regulation.
 Speakers explain how new technologies such as machine learning, drones, and new analytics programs, will change the insurance industry, and create new legal and regulatory challenges.